Brugada Syndrome

 How is Brugada syndrome diagnosed?

-If the diagnosis is unclear or if you are found to have the Brugada ECG pattern but have no symptoms, you may have a test called a "drug challenge."
+You may have a test called a drug challenge if the diagnosis is unclear or if you are found to have the Brugada ECG pattern but have no symptoms.
 This is done in a hospital setting with professional supervision.
 You are given a medicine that blocks sodium channels.
-Then several ECGs are done to look for changes in your ECG.
+Then several ECGs are done to look for changes in.

 First-degree relatives of someone with Brugada syndrome should be screened.
 This may include at least a health history, physical exam, and an ECG.
 Genetic screening may also be used.